rust-lang/rfcs/text/3323-restrictions.md

    }

 +ImplRestriction :
-+     impl
-+   | impl ( crate )
++   impl ( crate )
 +   | impl ( self )
 +   | impl ( super )
 +   | impl ( in SimplePath )
 ```

 Essentially, `mut` and `impl` have the same syntax as `pub`, just with a different keyword.
+Using
+the keyword without providing a path is not allowed.

 ## Behavior

 The current behavior of `pub` is that `pub` makes something visible within the declared scope.
 If no
 scope is declared (such that it is just `pub`), then the item is visible everywhere.
 This behavior
 is preserved for `impl` and `mut`.
 When a restriction is used, the behavior is allowed only within
 the declared scope.
-When the keyword is used alone, the behavior is allowed everywhere.
-While in
-most cases the default visibility is private, `pub` is default in some cases, namely `enum`
+While in most cases the default visibility is private, `pub` is default in some
-variants, `enum` fields, and `trait` items. `impl` and `mut` will have a consistent default: when
+cases, namely `enum` variants, `enum` fields, and `trait` items. `impl` and `mut` will have a
-omitted entirely, the scope is inherited from `pub`.
-This is both what is most convenient and is
+consistent default: when omitted entirely, the scope is inherited from `pub`.
+This is both what is
-what is required for backwards compatibility with existing code.
+most convenient and is what is required for backwards compatibility with existing code.

 When an `ImplRestriction` is present, implementations of the associated trait are only permitted
 within the designated path.
 Any implementation of the trait outside this scope is a compile error.